georgeslabreche/ccsdsmo-malc/docs/mal_actor.md

 The initialization function allow to record the handlers of the provider.
 The message reception is now handled automatically by the MAL actor:

-  -	When a MAL message is received on the endpoint corresponding to the provider's URI the registered handler is automatically executed.
+  -	When a MAL message is received on the endpoint corresponding to the provider's URI if an handler is correctly registered the method corresponding to the interaction stage is automatically executed.
+The destroying of the message is then the responsability of this handler.
-  -	Otherwise the message is destroyed.
+  -	Otherwise (no registered handler, bad interaction stage or unknown interaction) the message is destroyed.

 ### Run the application